ugurulukir/ugurulukir/README.md

 ### Hi there 👋
+In this document, you can find some information about me.

+I have always been interested in technology since my childhood.
+My aim was to become a software engineer, but I had to follow a different career path due to college exams.
+So I went to and graduated from the economics faculty.But pandemics and emerging socioeconomic developments changed my career plans.
+I decided to build a new career as a web developer.

+Nowadays, I'm learning HTML and CSS.
+I follow Jonas Schmedtmann's course on Udemy, which I recommend to everyone who is a new starter.
+In the forthcoming weeks, I'm going to elaborate on what I have learned about HTML and CSS.
+I can load some projects onto a repository.
+And then I'm going to start learning Javascript and React JS.
+My road is long and hard, but I believe that I can cross it by virtue of persistence and curiosity.

 <!--
 **ugurulukir/ugurulukir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.